 Ebay's score of 76 is higher than 87% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, eBay reported total carbon emissions of approximately 2,096,472,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 2,096,472,000 kg CO2e.
-Scope 1 emissions were approximately 5,098,000 kg CO2e, and Scope 2 emissions were about 146,000 kg CO2e.
-In 2023, eBay's emissions were approximately 1,777,889,000 kg CO2e for Scope 3, 6,070,000 kg CO2e for Scope 1, and 20,349,000 kg CO2e for Scope 2. eBay has set ambitious climate commitments, aiming for a 90% reduction in Scope 1 and 2 emissions by 2030 from a 2019 baseline.
-Additionally, the company targets a 20% reduction in Scope 3 downstream transportation and delivery emissions within the same timeframe. eBay is also committed to achieving net-zero greenhouse gas emissions across its entire value chain by 2045.
-The company is on track to meet its goal of transitioning to 100% renewable energy for its electricity supply at data centres and offices by 2025. eBay's initiatives are aligned with the Science-Based Targets Initiative (SBTi), which underscores its commitment to sustainable practices and reducing its carbon footprint.
+The breakdown includes 5,098,000 kg CO2e from Scope 1 and 146,000 kg CO2e from Scope 2.
+In 2023, eBay's emissions were approximately 1,777,889,000 kg CO2e, with Scope 1 emissions at 6,070,000 kg CO2e and Scope 2 emissions at 20,349,000 kg CO2e. eBay has set ambitious climate commitments, aiming for a 90% reduction in Scope 1 and 2 emissions by 2030 from a 2019 baseline.
+This target is part of their Science-Based Targets Initiative (SBTi) approved net-zero target, which also includes a commitment to reduce Scope 3 downstream transportation and delivery emissions by 20% within the same timeframe.
+Furthermore, eBay aims to achieve net-zero greenhouse gas emissions across its entire value chain by 2045.
+The company is also focused on transitioning to 100% renewable energy for its electricity supply at data centres and offices by 2025.
+As of now, eBay is on track to meet its near-term targets, with a commitment to maintain a minimum of 90% absolute reductions in Scope 1 and 2 emissions from 2030 through 2045.
+Overall, eBay's climate strategy reflects a robust approach to reducing its carbon footprint while aligning with global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents